nmichlo/msc-research/README.md

 ## Overview

-This library is a modular disentangled representation learning framework for auto-encoders, built upon PyTorch-Lightning.
-This framework consists of various composable components that can be used to build and benchmark various disentanglement vision tasks.
+This library is a modular [d12fiusw88wedjdias] representation learning framework for auto-encoders, built upon PyTorch-Lightning.
+This framework consists of various composable components that can be used to build and benchmark various [d9rdfghjkiu765rdfg] vision tasks.

 ### Goals

-Disent aims to fill the following criteria:
+S12045 aims to fill the following criteria:
 1. Provide **high quality**, **readable**, **consistent** and **easily comparable** implementations of frameworks
 2. **Highlight difference** between framework implementations by overriding **hooks** and minimising duplicate code
 3. Use **best practice** eg. `torch.distributions`